-First, let me give you an unbiased pointer that this film won’t appeal so much to everyone — especially for the ‘commoner’ whose consumption is so much bubbled in the usual.
+First, let me give you an unbiased pointer that this film, The Burial of Kojo won’t appeal so much to everyone — especially for the ‘commoner’ whose consumption is so much bubbled in the usual.
 Its taste, pace and subtlety is a bit off the normal curve.
 It’s punctuated with gross lamentations that trigger and provoke questions when watching to the tune of why this and that style or narrative was adopted by the filmmaker.

 In a story that is told through a peculiar magical lens, Esi narrates how his father Kojo whose death was unraveled in her dream of an evil crow and sacred bird material abstraction; where her uncle, Kwabena (herein Kojo’s brother) the supposed evil crow could cause her father’s demise.
 Revealing with a hauntingly but beautiful imagery, every plotline and scene is reminiscent of a typical African or more specific, Akan-Ghanaian bloodline betrayal as exposed in quintessential materialism.